-We offer sympathetic restoration and repair service for antique, rare and prized patent locks and keys (safe locks and property locks) for national heritage and private customers
+We offer sympathetic and specialist restoration and repair services for antique locks, rare and prized patent locks and keys, obsolete high security safe locks and property locks for national heritage and private customers.

 *Examples include locks from the 19-20th centuries: Parautoptic (6, 7, 9 and 12 slide), Strutts Patent C & H Windle, W. Longfield, Parsons Balanced Lever, Tucker and Reeves, Barrons, Chubb Detector, Tann Guarded Lever, Milners, Chatwood Invincible, Cotterill, Mappins, Bramah, Aubin, Ratner, Hobbs Anti-Violence/Bullion Protector and many more.
 Combination lock examples from the same era include: Henry Covert's, Sargent & Greenleaf, Diebold, Yale, Joseph Hall and many more.
 Our experience and knowledge base is extensive.
 Please see photos of the work involved in some of these locks illustrating the before and after stages.